Everything We Know About the 'Game of Thrones' Prequel

 Is the story of Game of Thrones over?

-The stories of Daenerys Targaryen and Jon Snow will come to an end in the final episode of Game of Thrones.
+The stories of Daenerys Targaryen and Jon Snow came to an end in the final episode of Game of Thrones.
 But the prequel will likely add context to the current character’s tales.
 As Martin has written, the history is not necessarily what readers expect it to be — or what the current characters believe to be true.

 The Long Night plot, as described by Martin in the books, closely mirrors the plot of the current Game of Thrones TV show: The White Walkers invade.
 A human hero emerges to stop them.
 Hopefully, when HBO says that the story of the Long Night isn’t the one we think we know, that means Goldman will be free to create new yarns rather than remixing the tried and true formula.

-Stories like that of Bran the Builder — who erected the Wall, Winterfell and Storm’s End — could add new layers to the experiences of his namesake Bran or the other Starks.
+Stories like that of Bran the Builder could add new layers to the experiences of his namesake Bran or the other Starks.
 Plus, fans may finally be able to see the fabled Ice Spiders from Old Nan’s stories.

 Do we have a Game of Thrones prequel release date yet?